 Particles like dust, pollen, pet hair or cigarette smoke, and chemicals and fragrances found in cleaning supplies, perfumes and deodorants can all cause a baby's nose to react.
 That is because little noses (like adults) are lined with fine hairs and mucus membranes (called cilia) that work together to trap these types of irritants before they get to the lungs.

 The resulting mucus is usually thin and clear.
 At this time parents might see an increase in snot drips and bubbles and hear stuffy sounds as they breathe.

-Steady, safe nasal suction with a battery powered aspirator, like the Snotty Original Aspirator or the USB Rechargeable Aspirator can clear your little one's nose in seconds, so they can breathe, feed and sleep better.
+Steady, safe nasal suction with a battery powered aspirator, like the Snotty Boss Aspirator can clear your little one's nose in seconds, so they can breathe, feed and sleep better.

 4. Dry Air

 Dry air is a unique irritant and can cause your baby to produce more mucus than normal.
 That's because the mucus membranes are working harder than usual to keep the baby's nasal passages moist.
 When the mucus escapes the baby's nose, it can dry into hard "crusties".